skzidev/sparejs/README.md

 # Spare.js

-This is a JavaScript Framework that's refreshingly simple
+Spare.js is a Small and Simple JavaScript Framework used for creating websites.

+It's very light-weight and has very little code (82 Lines), So dead code isn't in your application, taking up space.

 ## Usage